-(1) store all material, including waste material, containing volatile organic compounds in containers covered with a tightly fitting lid that is free of cracks, holes, or other defects, when not in use,
+(1) store all material, including waste material, containing volatile organic compounds in containers covered with a tightly fitting lid that is free of cracks, holes, or other defects, when not in use;

-(2) clean up spills as soon as possible following proper safety procedures,
+(2) clean up spills as soon as possible following proper safety procedures;

-(3) store wipe rags in closed containers,
+(3) store wipe rags in closed containers;

-(4) not clean sponges, fabric, wood, paper products, and other absorbent materials,
+(4) not clean sponges, fabric, wood, paper products, and other absorbent materials;

-(5) drain solvents used to clean supply lines and other coating equipment into closable containers and close containers immediately after each use,
+(5) drain solvents used to clean supply lines and other coating equipment into closable containers and close containers immediately after each use;

 (6) clean mixing, blending, and manufacturing vats and containers by adding cleaning solvent, closing the vat or container before agitating the cleaning solvent.
 The spent cleaning solvent shall then be poured into a closed container.